Easy47/dlim/README.md

 # Usage
 flask --app src/main_flask run
 ```
-It is MANDATORY to run main.py to save models before running flasks.
+It is MANDATORY to download models or run main.py to save models (The Paris Dataset only) before running flasks.

 ## File Structure